Experimental Inference of Neutral and Impurity Transport in Alcator C-Mod Using High-Resolution X-Ray and Ultra-Violet Spectra: Bayesian Inference of Impurity Transport

 The second technique mentioned above is related to the desire to allow spline knots in $D$ and $v$ profiles to freely explore the entire radial profile, in order to find the locations where they can best allow an appropriate representation of experimental observations while avoiding over-parametrization.
 Previous work by Chilenski~\cite{Chilenski2017ExperimentalSimulations} observed that allowing spline knots to be completely free runs into the problem of knots swapping places, leading to \emph{unidentifiable} posterior distributions.
 The solution adopted here is to sample free knots from a unit hyper-triangle which statistically enforces the order of sampled knots.
 This effectively corresponds to non-separable Bayesian priors for different knots, making use of the \emph{symmetry} in sampling different knots.
 Details are provided in Appendix~\ref{app:knots}.

 We demonstrate here inferences on Alcator C-Mod discharges that are very similar, in both engineering and measured physics parameters, to those analyzed in Section~\ref{sec:neutrals} from the standpoint of edge neutrals for each confinement regime.
 As discussed in Section~\ref{sec:forward}, inclusion of CX between neutrals and impurities in forward modeling is important to appropriately represent atomic sources and sinks for each charge state near the pedestal.
 As noted in Section~\ref{sec:neutrals}, the inferences presented here include a free parameter that allows for rescaling of the background D neutral densities (and therefore Ca CX rates), while maintaining the profile shapes given by SOLPS-ITER.
 Variation of this parameter within a log-normal prior with mean of 1 and $\sigma=0.25$ can lead to corrections of neutral densities by more than a factor of 2 to improve the likelihood.
 In practice, since this parameter is only weakly constrained by the XICS and VUV data, its inferred value is near 1 for all the cases discussed here.
-We note that these discharges have different plasma currents ($I_p=0.8$, $0.55$, and $1.0$~\si{MA} for the L-, EDA H-, and I-mode, respectively), hence our main objective is not to compare transport coefficients between discharges, but rather to compare each experimental result with theoretical transport models.
+We note that these discharges have different plasma currents ($I_p=0.8$, $0.55$, and $1.0$~\si{MA} for the L-, EDA H-, and I-mode, respectively), hence one cannot easily compare transport coefficients between discharges.
+Nonetheless, it is worthwhile comparing each experimental result with predictions from theoretical transport models.